Layer-2 Attacks

 ARP Cache Poisoning

-ARP cache poisoning involves sending falsified ARP (Address Resolution Protocol) messages to a local network.
+ARP cache/Table cache poisoning involves sending fake ARP replies to a local network.

 - Redirects traffic intended for one host to another host.